Can A PTSD Service Dog Help Me? Understanding Benefits And Eligibility

 PTSD service dogs are not the same as emotional support animals (ESAs) or therapy animals.
 While ESAs can provide comfort with their presence, they do not have specialized training to assist with specific PTSD symptoms.
 Therapy animals, on the other hand, are usually not owned by their handler and are typically only used in controlled environments for therapy sessions.

 For many people, PTSD service dogs are more than just pets.
-They can provide a sense of security, companionship, and independence for those living with PTSD.
+They can provide a sense of safety, companionship, and independence for those living with PTSD.
 Your service dog can be your constant companion, and their presence alone can reduce anxiety and provide a calming effect.

 Getting practical support